Azure-Samples/Microchip-SAM-IoT-Wx/SAM_IoT_Hub.md

     <img src=".//media/image44.png" style="width:5.in;height:3.18982in" alt="A screenshot of a cell phone Description automatically generated" />

 7. In the terminal emulator window, set the debug messaging level to 0 to temporarily disable the output messages.
 Use the `debug <level>` command by manually typing it into the Command Line Interface (CLI).
-The complete command must be followed by hitting `[RETURN]`
+The complete command must be followed by hitting `[RETURN]`.
     ```bash
     >debug 0
     ```